Shivam-Katare/Echoes/README.md

 - Inspired by a love for storytelling and RPGs with unique gameplay mechanics.
 - Built with cutting-edge technologies like Modus and Next.js.
-- Thanks to Hashnode for organizing this incrediable Hackathon.
+- Thanks to Hashnode for organizing this incredible Hackathon.

 ---